 Authentic community engagement is critical to assessing community needs, identifying the leading community health priorities, prioritizing cohorts most at-risk, and crafting a collaborative, evidence-informed IS.
-Accordingly, WH applied Massachusetts Department of Public Health's Community Engagement Standards for Community Health Planning to guide engagement.
+Accordingly, WH applied Massachusetts Department of Public Health's Community Engagement Standards for Community Health Planning to guide engagement.1 the assessment process.

-To meet these standards, WH employed a variety of strategies to help ensure that community members were informed, consulted, involved, and empowered throughout the assessment process.
 Between October 2021 and February 2022.
 WH conducted 21 one-on-one interviews with key collaborators in the community, facilitated three focus groups with segments of the population facing the greatest health-related disparities, administered a community health survey involving more than 800 residents, and organized two community listening sessions.
 In total, the assessment process collected information from nearly 1,000 community residents, clinical and social service providers, and other key community partners.
 Appendix A of this report contains a comprehensive community engagement summary detailing how these activities were conducted, who was involved, and what was learned.
 Also included in Appendix A are guides, summary findings, and other materials related to the interviews, focus groups, and community listening sessions.